-You must tell the housing benefit office if your circumstances change, for example if your income changes, you start a job or you have a child.
 If you stop receiving a related benefit, the housing benefit office will be informed and they might stop your housing benefit.
 If you still want to claim housing benefit, you should make a new claim immediately.
+If you need advice about this please contact your income officer.